 Stakeholder Mapping Tools

-Making maps of stakeholders using Miro or Powernoodle can help project managers know who the stakeholders are and understand them better.
+Making maps of stakeholders employing Miro or Powernoodle can help project managers know who the stakeholders are and understand them better.
 These maps give a visual idea of how the stakeholders connect, their power or influence levels, and what interests each group has in a certain project situation.
 When seeing how these people work together, project leaders can create special plans to connect with them.
-This means addressing their needs and concerns so that the project's benefits match better with the bigger goals of an organization.
+This means tackling their needs and concerns so that the project’s benefits match better with the bigger goals of an organization.

 Survey and Feedback Tools